 Our Purpose

-Riverland Retreat offers a private and peaceful place in nature that supports a variety of integrative health programs, educational workshops, counseling sessions, and recreational activities designed to meet the physical, psychological, and spiritual needs of patients undergoing cancer treatment, cancer survivors, and their caregivers.
+Riverland Retreat provides a peaceful, natural setting for integrative health programs, educational workshops, counseling, and restorative outdoor experiences designed to support the physical, psychological, and spiritual well-being of patients undergoing cancer treatment, cancer survivors, and their caregivers.

 Forest Therapy